HevaWu/HevaWu.github.io/_posts/2022-03-26-Flutter-Study-Memo.md

     - can `addListener` to controller, monitor changes
     - use `hasClients` and `position.hasContentDimensions` to check if there is PageView and PageController is attached
     - `animateToPage` move that item into center
+  - `Flow`, can control transform of a child widget immediately before widget paint, control where child is painted
+    - `FlowDelegate` control how its children are sized and where children are painted
+  - `CustomPaint`, control what a child paints
+  - `RenderBox`, control layout, painting, hit testing
   - for customize the position of child widgets within a scrollable area, use `Scrollable` with `viewportBuilder`, place `Flow` widget inside the `viewportBuilder`.
 The `Flow` has a `delegate property` that allows position child widget wherever we want, based on current `viewportOffset`
 - `ValueNotifier` notify when value changed
   - `ValueListenableBuilder` could use to listen this notifier